Brake servicing your vehicle is vital as its the most important safety feature it has.

 Each time the car is asked to stop the brakes convert kinetic energy, produced by the car, to heat.
 The heat is generated by the friction between the brake pad and the brake disc.
 Most brake discs are vented allowing air through the brake discs to provide cooling.

-At All Trans Autos Ltd when brake replacement is carried out, carriers are cleaned and shot blasted to return them to the correct working tolerance.
+At All Trans Autos Ltd, when we carry out brake replacement in Colchester, carriers are cleaned and shot blasted to return them to the correct working tolerance.
 As a practice not always carried out by every garage, not all brake replacements are equal, failure to clean and shot blast the carriers may result in brake pads sticking in their carriers, causing brake imbalance, subsequently a shortened service life and unnecessary expense for the customer.
 At All Trans Autos Ltd our ethos it to provide the best value for money.

 The vents can be seen here on the picture between the two surfaces.